craftcms/docs/docs/6.x/extend/templates.md

 Any variables registered in this way will be available in Twig _and_ [Blade](#blade) environments!

 ::: tip
-Craft injects a few additional global Twig variables from its extensions, so `$event->globals` (and the return from `CraftCms\Cms\View\TemplateGlobals::resolve()`) is not a comprehensive list of variables you have access to in Twig—it's just the core set that is intended to be useful and compatible with every language and mode.
+Craft injects a few additional global Twig variables from its extensions, so `$event->globals` (and the return from `CraftCms\Cms\View\TemplateGlobals::resolve()`) is not a comprehensive list of variables you have access to in Twig—it’s just the core set that is intended to be useful and compatible with every language and mode.
 :::

 ### Facades